github-linguist/linguist/FAQ.md

 ### How can I check if Linguist supports a given language?

-The list of supported languages is listed in [`languages.yml`](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml), with the associated extensions, shebangs, and filenames.
+The list of supported languages is listed in [`languages.yml`](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml), with the associated extensions, shebangs and filenames.

 ### How do I add a new language?